google/llvm-premerge-checks/scripts/metrics/README.md

     * Store the data on Prometheus
     * Visualize with Grafana
     * host all tools ourselves
-* GCP:
+* Stackdriver on GCP:
-    * TODO: figure out if GCP already provides a solution for this, e.g. Stackdriver
+    * TODO: figure out if we can get all the required data into Stackdriver
+* Jupyter notebooks:
+    * TODO: figure out how that works